mocks-server/website/docs/usage/routes.md

 * Requests with a method different to the one defined in the route won't be handled by it.
 So, you have to define two different routes for handling two different methods of the same URL.
 * Valid values are next HTTP methods: `GET`, `POST`, `PUT`, `PATCH`, `DELETE`, `HEAD`, `TRACE` or `OPTIONS` _([usage of the `OPTIONS` method requires some additional configuration](../guides/using-the-options-method.md))_.
 Methods can be also defined using lower case.
 * The wildcard `*` can also be used as method.
 In that case, the route would handle all HTTP methods.
 Read [multiple methods](#multiple-methods) for further info.
-* Note that some types of variants are internally implemented using an [Express router](https://expressjs.com/en/4x/api.html#router) instead of an [Express middleware](https://expressjs.com/en/guide/using-middleware.html).
-In that case, selecting that variant would produce to ignore the method defined in the route, because, basically, that produces the variant to handle all route methods and subpaths.
-That is the case of the [`static` variant handler](./variants/static.md), for example.

 ```js
 const { allUsers } = require("../fixtures/users");